- Until now, only specific groups (“associations”) could create and join association plans – in 2019, almost any group of people can.

 In fact, POLITICO reports that the National Federation of Independent Businesses (NFIB) feels that the expansive new AHP policy isn’t what they wanted.
 NFIB was a leading advocate of AHPs for two decades.
 But according to the NFIB’s frustrated spokesperson, they “can’t set up an AHP under the new rules any more than [they] could under the old rules.”

 Current Events for Association Health Plans

-A study from the Society of Actuaries says that 3 to 10 percent of people with individual Obamacare plans will join an AHP as a result of the Executive Order.
-Researchers expect that between 13 to 43 percent of self-employed people will choose to join an AHP.
-Additionally, up to 60 percent of people on Obamacare’s catastrophic coverage level may move to AHPs.
+A study from the Society of Actuaries says that 3 to 10 percent of people with individual Obamacare plans would have joined an AHP as a result of the Executive Order.
+Researchers expected that between 13 to 43 percent of self-employed people would have joined an AHP.
+Additionally, up to 60 percent of people on Obamacare’s catastrophic coverage level could have moved to AHPs.

 How Can I Enroll in an Association Health Plan?

 The changes that will make association health plans easier to join have only recently been finalized.
 Now that the rules are in place, insurance markets will take time to get up and running.

 For now, your employer will probably let you know if they offer an AHP.
 AHPs are not readily available to individual consumers at the moment.

 The first large multi-state AHP may come from Land O’Lakes, which intends to enroll 43,000 Minnesotan and Nebraskan farmers in 2019 before expanding to other states.